MikeHopley/ftl-ships-strategy/index.md

 Doors are much too expensive to buy.
 Note you don't get airlocks, although hull breaches can be used.
 You *can* fire-bomb your own ship to help with boarding defence, but this is rarely useful.
 Mind control helps, especially against the flagship.
 Phase 3 boarders can be rough without doors/venting, so you have extra incentive to kill the crew in phase 1; you can do this by fire-bombing shields, together with mind control or hacking.

 You have three empty system slots to fill, so try to buy your first system a little earlier than usual.
-[Defence drones work well on this ship](https://i.imgur.com/FUSYVNi.jpg), as all rooms are outside the blind spot.
+[Defence drones cover this ship well](https://i.imgur.com/FUSYVNi.jpg), as all rooms are outside the blind spot.

 ### Balance Mod